kammitama5/kammitama5.github.io/_posts/2021-7-09-Friday-July-9th.md

 ## Those PhD students and RLOS week 8?

-## I'm going to Black Hat and PETS and Usenix!
+## I'm going to Black Hat and PETS and Usenix Security!
 - Today, I found out I got a ticket to attend BlackHat, via a scholarship!
 How cool is that?
 - I'm so excited!
 Years ago, I applied as a student taking night classes and working full-time, and of course was denied, and remarked to myself that "some PhD student must have gotten it", and I